andskli/netbackup-scripts/README.md

 =======
 _DISCLAIMER:_ These scripts are _not_ quality assured and properly tested.
 Please only use them if you know what you're in to.
 I do _not_ take responsibility for your potentially broken backup environment.

-# add_mediasrv2client.sh
-Complements the binary that is shipped with NetBackup (add_media_server_on_clients), which is not properly documentet nor flexible in the way that it adds _all_ available media servers to the clients specified.

-This script however adds a single media server (for now) onto a selection of clients.
-The selection is made either by specifying a single client, selecting all clients in a policy, or all clients in a file (separated by newline)

-    Usage: add_mediasrv2client.sh [-c <client>/-f <path>/-p <policy>] -m <mediasrv>
-    At least ONE of the following:
-        -p <policy>     specifies all clients in that policy -c <client>     name of client
-        -f <path>       path to list of clients to be updated
-    REQUIRED:
-        -m <mediasrv>   media server to add

 # clientsidededup.sh
 Complements the script shipped with NetBackup by adding more flexibility in client selection and more options.